beachio/hammer-gem/README.md

 You can pass 4 different options to autoprefixer, see the [autoprefixer docs](https://github.com/postcss/autoprefixer#options) for information

 ### Troubleshooting
 `hammer.json` is a JSON file.
-If you see that your configuration is having no effect, please check the formatof your JSON file [here](http://jsonlint.com/).
+If you see that your configuration is having no effect, please check the format of your JSON file [here](http://jsonlint.com/).